xaynetwork/xayn_discovery_engine/_sources/getting_started/getting_started.md.txt

 This example assumes that we will eventually display the returned documents as a 'for-you' section, where we want to display an article's image, title, text preview, and a link (for click-through), so we have included these specific properties during ingestion.

-## Personalised documents
+# Recommendations: Personalised documents

-After ingestion, we can use the front office to retrieve personalised documents for our users and implement a 'for you' section.
+After ingestion, we can use the front office to retrieve recommendations, which we call personalised documents, and implement a 'for you' section.

 From a system perspective, a user is represented by an ID that is needed to group their interactions.
 We don't need to know who this user is, so it is preferable to create this ID in a privacy-protecting way.
 For example, create a hash method that converts your user into an ID hash.
 Ensure you don't use any sensitive or personally identifiable information (PII).